 History Of Blue Calcite

-Blue calcite is a kind of calcium carbonate mineral that color from the presence of cobalt.
+Blue calcite is a calcium carbonate mineral that colors from the presence of cobalt.
 It is found in a variety of places around the world, including the United States, Mexico, and China.
 Blue calcite has been used for various purposes, including decoration and healing.

 In ancient times, the Egyptians used blue calcite as a decorative item, and it was also used in jewelry.
 It was also used in early medical treatments and was thought to have healing properties.
-In recent times, blue calcite has been used in various ways, including in sculptures and jewelry.
+Recently, blue calcite has been used in various ways, including in sculptures and jewelry.
 It is also a popular choice for use in metaphysical and healing practices.

 Celestite: